-Devocalization--the term for cutting vocal cords just to stifle a dog's or cat's voice--is an act of animal cruelty that's been kept under the radar.
+Devocalization--surgery in which vocal cords are cut just to stifle a dog's or cat's voice--is an act of animal cruelty that's been kept under the radar.
 Those who have it done to animals and the vets who perform it for them rarely disclose it.

 They know it's considered inhumane.
 And it's a cruelty that's easy to conceal: Unlike cropped ears, docked tails or declawed paws, cut vocal cords are hidden from view.
 People assume these animals have laryngitis.

-THE TRUTH HURTS Surgically altering an animal's voice is dangerous no matter how skilled or experienced the veterinarian, the surgical route (through the mouth or an incision in the neck), or the instrument used, even laser.
+THE TRUTH HURTS Surgically altering an animal's voice is dangerous regardless of the vet's skill, the surgical route (through the open mouth or an incision in the neck), or the instrument used, even laser.

-Animals may choke to death,suffer heatstroke even when it's not hot ordie of pneumonia after inhaling food, liquids--or vomit--into their lungs as a result of this unnecessary surgery.
+Animals may choke to death,suffer heatstroke even when it's not hot orinhale substances into their lungs as a result of this unnecessary surgery.
 The lucky ones "only" struggle to breathe, and cough and gag persistently the rest of their lives after undergoing this convenience surgery.

 Because there's no benefit for the animal, not even assurance of a home, voice-altering surgery isn't just risky; it is cruel.
-That's why Massachusetts banned it in 2010.
-Every state should.
+That's why Massachusetts outlawed it in 2010 and Maryland did in 2014, the only two states with a real devocalization ban.

 PROHIBITING DEVOCALIZATION Loopholes That Hurt Animals: Be an informed advocate.
 Learn about the language pushed by special interest groups to create laws that allow and legitimize this act of cruelty.